Add new physical object normalization command-line task to merge duplicate containers

 This task will behave very similar to the taxonomy:normalize task - it is not actually merging data from multiple fields.
 Instead, when duplicates are identified, it will preserve the oldest of these (based on the createdAt timestamp in the database, and then will append all relations from the duplicate(s) to that record before deleting the duplicates.

 The task should look and work something like the taxonomy normalization task, i.e perhaps:

 Build in option to factor in location data (which is string data, i.e. free-text) when comparing.

 By default, match-and-merge criteria is that all 3 values (name, location, and type) must be identical for a merge.
 However, an option will be added added - --name-only - that will allow the task to ONLY match-and-merge based on the container name.

 If time allows, a --dry-run option will also be included, that will output a list of containers that will be affected in the console, without actually merging and deleting.

-#8 Updated by Dan Gillean 3 months ago
+#8 Updated by Dan Gillean about 3 years ago

 - Requires documentation deleted (